 In many parts of the world, accounting firms are required by law to be locally owned and independent.
-Although regulatory attitudes on this issue are changing, PwC member firms do not and cannot currently operate as a corporate multinational.
 The PwC network is not a global partnership, a single firm, or a multinational corporation.

-For these reasons, the PwC network consists of firms which are separate legal entities.
+The PwC network consists of firms which are separate legal entities.